GregoryAshton/GregoryAshton.github.io/source/docs/index.md

 ## News

+* 01/Nov/2021 Today I joined Royal Holloway as a Lecturer in Physics!

 * 26/Oct/2021 A paper led by the ICG's Simone Mozzon [Does non-stationary noise in LIGO and Virgo affect the estimation of H0?](https://arxiv.org/abs/2110.11731) hit the arXiv today.